Global Social Compliance

 Factory audit reports, whether an industry accepted report or a third-party audit conducted on behalf of TJX, are reviewed by TJX and assigned a rating of satisfactory, needs improvement, or unsatisfactory.

-Factories with a Satisfactory rating are audited biennially while those with a Needs Improvement rating receive a corrective action plan (CAP) and are expected to show proof of remediation within 180 days.
+Factories with a Satisfactory rating are audited biennially while those with a Needs Improvement rating receive a corrective action plan (CAP) and are expected to remediate concerns within 180 days.
 Factories with an Unsatisfactory rating also receive a CAP and are expected to undergo a reaudit within 180 days.
-If a factory receives multiple successive unsatisfactory ratings, it could face more serious consequences.
+If a factory receives multiple successive Unsatisfactory ratings, it could face more serious consequences.

 Encouraging Compliance with Environmental Laws